 “If there’re a little bit of red kochia standing, that’ll be great,,,,if not, it’s also fine”, we told ourselves on the way to the Hitachi Seaside Park.

 The moment we saw Miharashi hill, was in red…we turned like excited children who saw playground.
-The red kochia were still alive, in vibrant red and there were many admirers.
+The red kochia were still alive, bursting red colour.

 It’s such a blessing that red kochia survived the fierce Hagibis typhoon.
 It shocked everyone actually.
 Almost every local discussed about red kochia’s strength amidst the fierce typhoon.
 Everyone admired how strong the red kochia were.
 I normally heard Japanese said “kirei”/beautiful or “kawaii”/cute when seeing the red kochia.
 This time, I could only hear “sugoi”/ great from the local.
-It was not the time to admire the beauty of the red kochia but the will to survive from the red kochia.
+It was not the time to admire the beauty of the red kochia but it’s the will to survive that made people love red kochia even more.

 Our visit this time was solely to take picture of our little girl.
 It’s her first time visiting the Hitachi Seaside Park in autumn.